Blotch3D/NeuralNet/README.md

 Run 'TestNeuralNet' for a demo.

-See program.cs in the TestNeuralNet project for an example of how to train and use it.
+See MainWindow.xaml.cs in the TestNeuralNet project for an example of how to train and use it.
 There are several different data sets coded in that file that you can train for--just uncomment the training set you want to experiment with.